 When Robert Miller bought it in 1985, he had the intention to restore it, unfortunately he lived at Finneytown near Cincinnati, way too far to regularly go repair his ship in New Jersey.
 So after a few week-ends driving from Cincinnati to New Jersey, he decided to bring the ship on a plot of land he purchased in order to continue the restoration, which is where the ship sits now.
 In 1988, after a 2600 mile journey, he beached the ship to anchor it on his property.
-Due to financial setbacks the restoration never occured and the tides made it impossible to move back the vessel.
+Due to financial setbacks the restoration never occured and the tides made it impossible to move the vessel back.

 - How can I help ?